|COSTS BILLED TO COLUMBIA ACCOUNT||Columbia Students||Non-Columbia Students|

 Tuition and fees are subject to approval by The Trustees of Columbia University and may change.

 Tuition: The program invoice will be sent via e-bill on May 28th, 2019 and will be due June 13th, 2019.
-It covers tuition, housing, course materials, and costs related to required excursions.
-It does not cover meals, airfare, local transportation, medical insurance, personal travel, and personal expenses.
+It covers tuition, housing, course excursions, meals Monday - Friday, course-related local transportation and cultural activities.
+It does not cover weekend meals and snacks, airfare, visa fees, medical insurance,course materials, personal travel and person expenses.

-Housing: All students are required to live in program-arranged housing.
+Housing: All Student are required to live in program-arranged housing.
 Housing is included in the tuition that will be charged to all students on their Columbia e-bill.

 Estimated Out-of-Pocket Expenses are not billed by Columbia.
 The estimated amounts in this section provide a basis for students to determine their individual budgets for expenses related to their time overseas for the duration of the program.
 The below estimate is an average of what students say they actually spend.
 These expenses are NOT paid to the program.

-Airfare: Estimated cost of round-trip airfare from NYC to Athens.
-Students are responsible for making their own travel arrangements from their preferred departure city to the program.
+Airfare: Estimated cost of a round trip airfare from NYC to Rome.
+Students are responsible for making their own travel arrangements from their preferred departure city to Rome.

 Personal Expenses: Personal expenses are highly variable based on each person's spending habits.
 They may include entertainment and personal travel.